blueperf/demo-vt-issues/README.md

 taskset -c 2,3 <wlp-install>/bin/server start acmeAirAuth
 ```

 If the JMeter load driver process will run on a different system than the Liberty SUT, then it can run on any CPUs on that system.
-The only concern is to make sure that the JMeter process has enough cpu and memory so that it can fully load the SUT; the load driver should not be the bottleneck.
+Just make sure the JMeter process has enough cpu and memory to fully load the SUT, and that there is adequate network bandwith between the load driver system and the SUT; the load driver should not be the bottleneck.

 If you only have a single system to work with, but it has enough CPUs to host both the SUT and the load driver, then make sure to pin the JMeter process to a different set of CPUs than the SUT is using, preferably on a different chipset if available.
 For example, if  acmeAirAuth is launched using `taskset -c 2,3` as in the example above, then JMeter may be launched with `taskset -c 10-15`.

 In the preceding example, JMeter is given more CPUs than the acmeAirAuth SUT.
 This is intentional, so that JMeter is able to fully load the SUT.
 When you run a test with acmeAirAuth configured to use the Liberty thread pool, the 2-CPU SUT should show near 100% CPU utilization, while the JMeter load driver CPUs should show plenty of idle CPU.

-Speaking of observing the CPU utilization: when working in LinTel, NMON is a great tool for observing utilization of various system resources, including CPU.
+Speaking of observing the CPU utilization: when working in LinTel, [NMON](https://nmon.sourceforge.io/pmwiki.php) is a great tool for observing utilization of various system resources, including CPU.
 When I run these experiments, I always have an NMON GUI open on a terminal into each system (SUT host and load driver host).
+If you save NMON data to a file, [NMONVisualizer](https://nmonvisualizer.github.io/nmonvisualizer/) is a great tool to display the NMON data graphically.

 With the SUT and load driver CPU configuration sorted out, you are now ready to do some A-B testing, comparing performance using Liberty's thread pool against performance using virtual threads.
 The A-B control is this system property in the jvm.options file: